TheLibaryOfSecrets/.github/profile/README.md

 Hello there.
-This exsists so that I can ~~milk~~ obtain an extra domain for the secrets website
+This exsits so that I can ~~milk~~ obtain an extra domain for the secrets website